What is Money? Money simply explained

 The simplest way for people to exchange value is through the mutual direct exchange of goods.
 This process of direct exchange is also known as barter.
 However, this is only practical in a small ecosystem, but it can also become a major disadvantage because the needs of both parties cannot always be satisfied.

-In a complex global economy, your need a neutral good that serves as a medium of exchange.
+In a complex global economy, one needs a neutral good that serves as a medium of exchange.

 Money is basically distinguished between commodity money and fiat money.